Introduction to Cyber Security in Healthcare

 Healthcare organizations handle sensitive patient data, including medical histories, personal information, and payment details.
 A breach can lead to identity theft, financial fraud, and a violation of patient privacy.
 Additionally, cyber attacks can disrupt medical services, potentially putting patient lives at risk.

-3. What are Common Cyber Threats in Healthcare?
+3. What are the common Threats in Healthcare?

 4. How Can Healthcare Organizations Protect Themselves from Cyber Threats?